jovotech/jovo-framework/docs/app-config.md

 The app configuration files in the `src` folder are the main entry point of your Jovo apps.
 They usually include the following elements:
 - [Components](./components.md) can be registered
 - [Plugins](./plugins.md) and [Hooks](./hooks.md) can be added to extend the framework functionality
+- [Service providers](./service-providers-dependency-injection.md) can be added for dependency injection
 - Framework configurations, like logging behavior, can be modified

 Here is an example [`app.ts` file](https://github.com/jovotech/jovo-v4-template/blob/master/src/app.ts):